EXPERIENCE DETROIT

 Tour Overview

 From the anti-slavery movement of the 1800s, to the civil rights unrest of the 1960s, to the development of new musical genres, Detroit's African American heritage is full of significant and influential people, places, and events.
-It is a rich heritage that continues today, with the election of African American Kwame Kilpatrick as mayor in 2001, the youngest mayor in the city's history.
+It is a rich heritage that continues today.
 The sites and attractions below will open your eyes to the impact of African Americans on Detroit, as well as the impact of Detroit on African Americans.

 33 East Forest Avenue, Detroit